 [The following is based on research done by Michael Jorgensen.
 Valuable information was provided by Nancy Clasen, great-great granddaughter of Marie Cormontan Lyders]:

 Theodora came from Norway to the United States with her father Even and older sister Eivinda, almost certainly to live with her older brother Gottfred Christian Vogelsang Cormontan (known as Gottfred, Christian, C. G., or C. G. V. Cormontan).
-Christian received his druggist/pharmacist degree from the Norwegian University on December 10, 1868, and moved to the U. S. in 1873.
+C. G. V. received his druggist/pharmacist degree from the Norwegian University on December 10, 1868, and moved to the U. S. in 1873.
 He became a naturalized citizen on June 8, 1880 in Clayton Co., Iowa, where he was a school teacher.
-By 1881 he had moved to Sacred Heart in Renville County, Minnesota where his youngest sister Maria had lived since 1880 with her husband, Edvard Lyders, also a druggist.
-Around this time Christian returned to Norway, perhaps to visit his father and sisters Eivinda and Theodora.
+By 1881 he had moved to Sacred Heart in Renville County, Minnesota where his youngest sister Marie had lived since 1880 with her husband, Edvard Lyders, also a druggist.
+Around this time C. G. V. returned to Norway, perhaps to visit his father and sisters Eivinda and Theodora.
 He returned to Sacred Heart in 1884.
-Theodora, her father Even, and her sister Eivinda (a musician and music teacher) joined Christian in Sacred Heart in 1887.
+Theodora, her father Even, and her sister Eivinda joined C. G. V. in Sacred Heart in 1887.
 His older brother Hans Nicolai Patroclus Cormontan, a carpenter, also came to Sacred Heart in 1887, probably from Illinois.
 None of the four siblings were married.
 Their mother, Louise Augusta Hirsch, died in 1865.

-On November 4, 1887, the Renville Weekly News reported “The concert given by Miss Theodora Cormanton [sic] with the assistance of Mrs. Lyders and Miss Louisa [Maria’s daughter—also known as Louise] was a great musical treat and a decided success.
+On November 4, 1887, the Renville Weekly News reported “The concert given by Miss Theodora Cormanton [sic] with the assistance of Mrs. Lyders and Miss Louisa [Marie’s daughter—also known as Louise] was a great musical treat and a decided success.
 Miss Cormanton is a capital musician, a fine singer, and is highly spoken of in musical circles and those who did not attend missed a rare treat.”
-Hans, Christian, Theodora, and Eivinda all moved to Franklin, MN in 1887 or 1888, where Christian owned and operated the Franklin Drug Store.
-Christian served several years as a town councilman.
+Pastor Cormontan, Theodora, and Eivinda all moved to Franklin, MN in 1888, where C. G. V. owned and operated the Franklin Drug Store.
+C. G. V. served several years as a town councilman.

 Newspaper clippings from the St. Paul Daily Globe in October, 1889 report that Eivinda and Theodora Cormontan were in St. Paul attending court.
 Theodora brought suit against the Chicago, Milwaukee and St. Paul Railway Company for damages from injuries received in Granite Falls, MN in 1887.
 She was probably traveling to or from nearby Sacred Heart.
 The train lurched forward as Theodora was boarding, causing her to fall and resulting in a spinal injury that left her partially paralyzed.
 The jury found in favor of the plaintiff and awarded her $5,000 damages.